Ahmed67124/Ahmed67124/README.md

 - 👋 Hi, I’m Ahmed Emad
-- 👀 I’m interested in ROBOTICS
+- 👀 I’m interested in Robotics Engineering
 - 🌱 I’m currently working on a new path planning method to enhance the path of a self driving car of a Formula Student racing team ...
 - 💞️ I’m looking to collaborate in robotics industry
 - 📫 You can reach me on my email (ahmeddemad53@gmail.com)